-If I were to ask you to imagine a heroic commander of a 100,000-man army what would your mind’s eye see?
+If I were to ask you to imagine a heroic commander of a 100,000-man army, what would your mind’s eye see?

-Would you picture a 42-year-old, awkwardly-tall, pear-shaped, over-weight guy?
+Would you picture a 42-year-old, awkwardly tall, pear-shaped, over-weight guy?

-Could you imagine someone who was a failed teacher, failed insurance salesman and a failed real-estate developer?
+Could you imagine someone who was a failed teacher, a failed insurance salesman and a failed real-estate developer?

 Well, that was Lieutenant General Arthur Currie.

 During WW1, Currie was the Deputy Commander of the Canadian Corp during the Battle of Vimy Ridge and became the Commander of the Canadian Army in Europe.
-Postwar with his high school education in hand became the Principle of McGill University.
+Postwar, with his high school education in hand became the Principle of McGill University.